 You’re already recycling printer paper and encouraging your employees to bring in their own lunch– what else is there?
 We have a few suggestions.

-Here, we’ll propose two different approaches to improving your business’s environmental impact and increasing your appeal to a more eco-conscious demographic.
+Here, we’ll propose two different approaches on how to improve your business’s environmental impact and increase your appeal to a more eco-conscious demographic.

 1. Improving Waste Management in your Office

 Let’s face it, people make waste!
 And when you’re focusing on your business it can be hard to spare a thought for the carbon footprint of your waste basket.
 So what do you do?
 Well, if you’re going to be making waste, you might as well make it the best waste there is.

 A lot of people don’t have a choice in where their “lunch-al-desko” comes from or where the resulting garbage goes.
 Those that can pack a lunch in their own Tupperware have their part done, and a corner-shop salad in a compostable cardboard box feels great!
 But if there’s nowhere to responsibly dispose of organic waste or compostable containers, the positive impact is rendered null.
 Things like this give can people pause, and it has a negative impact on how much they feel they can make change.